DigitalCampus/oppia-docs/content/styles/noorahealth/index.rst

         <feedback-card color="green">
             <content>
                 <h1 color="green">Success!</h1>
-                <answer>“Giving medical information to patients and families”</answer>
+                <answer>"Giving medical information to patients and families"</answer>
                 <p>The purpose of a CCP session is to provide accurate medical information and skills to take care of the patient.</p>
             </content>
         </feedback-card>